framesurge/perseus/docs/next/en-US/fundamentals/testing.md

 ## Writing tests

 Actually writing end-to-end (E2E for short) tests is quite simple, and Perseus provides an opinionated macro `#[perseus::test]` to simplify the process further.
-This macro uses [`fantoccini`](https://github.com/jonhoo/fantoccini), a library thhat lets you control browsers programmatically.
+This macro uses [`fantoccini`](https://github.com/jonhoo/fantoccini), a library that lets you control browsers programmatically.
 For the vast majority of use-cases, this is absolutely fine, and you'll very rarely need to break out of this macro.

 Here's an example of some E2E tests, actually taken from the internal Perseus testing!